pijiongmares/logseq/pages/Wonders Corp.md

 		- BA sign off (Jira tickets)
 		- Develop (Dev to Dev, always coordinate)
 		- Any changes will be updated in Jira tickets
+		- QA Testing
-		- qa testing
+		- UAT Training
+		- QA Sign Off
-		  8.  uat - training
+		- PROD
-		  9.  qa sign off
-		  10.  prod
+	- ## Metrics
-	- metrics - for measuring the effectiveness of the change/addntl feature
+		- For measuring the effectiveness of the change/additional feature
-	- possible of multiple phases if requirements are not met
+		- Possible of multiple phases if requirements are not met